abpanic/Dynamics-365-CE-API-Interaction/README.md

 This repository contains code examples in Python and C# for interacting with the Dynamics 365 Customer Engagement (CE) web API.
 The examples cover authentication, retrieving data, and managing token lifespan.

+To learn/know about authentication/session management and authorization in general: Authentication.pptx

+For Dynamics CE specific action:

 ## Table of Contents

 - [Prerequisites](#prerequisites)